Privacy Statement - 112 Suomi -application

 7. Content of the data file

-The application collects the following personal data from subscribers: telephone number and location.
+The application collects the following personal data from users in the application:

 8. Regular sources of data

-Callers’ location is stored on the service provider’s cloud-based server for a period of one hour after they press the “Call 112” button.
+After downloading the application on their phone, the user enters their mobile telephone number in the application.
+The other data are collected automatically via the application.
+The caller’s location is stored on the service provider’s cloud-based server for a period of one hour after they press the ‘Call 112’ button.
 The data can only be accessed by the Emergency Response Centre Agency, and the ERC information system only tracks the caller’s location for the duration of the call.

-The location of smartphones that are used to call the national Road User Line via the application is also stored on the service provider’s cloud-based server for a period of one hour.
-Only the helpline operator can access the data.
-Calls to the national Road User Line are forwarded to the Traffic Management Centre.
-The Traffic Management Centres are operated by Fintraffic Tie Oy, which is in charge of managing road traffic on Finnish roads.
+The location of smartphones that are used to call the national Road User’s Hotline via the application is also stored on the service provider’s cloud-based server for a period of one hour.
+Only the Road User’s Hotline operator can access the data.
+Calls to the national Road User’s Hotline are forwarded to the Road Traffic Centre.
+The Road Traffic Centres are operated by Fintraffic Tie Oy, which is in charge of managing road traffic on Finnish roads.
 Fintraffic Tie Oy is part of Fintraffic, which is a state-owned enterprise with a special mandate from the Finnish Ministry of Transport and Communications.

 The app asks for permission to access the user’s location and the user’s fitness and exercise data.
 This permission is used to reduce battery consumption.
-If the user does not grant permission to access the fitness/exercise data, it may lead to higher battery consumption.
+If the user does not grant permission, this may result in higher battery consumption on the phone.
 A library included in the app detects when the user is stationary or moving and updates the phone location data accordingly.
 If this permission is not granted, the location data will be updated even when the user does not move.
-However, the app works as normal without this permission.
+However, the app works as normal even without this permission.

 9. Transmission, disclosure and recipients of data

-Personal data collected via the application in connection with emergency calls are shared with emergency response centres.
-ERCs get access to callers’ exact location and telephone number.
-Also when you go from the application to Kela’s remote interpreting service to make an emergency call in sign language, the application gives your exact location and phone number to the ERC’s if an emergency call is made by an interpreter from Kela’s remote interpreting service.
-The disclosure of location information to Emergency Response Centres is communicated on the application screen in connection with the link to the service.
+The personal data collected via the application in connection with emergency calls are shared with emergency response centres.
+The ERCs get access to the callers’ exact location and telephone number.
 The operation of ERCs is governed by the Finnish Act on Emergency Response Centre Operations (692/2010).
 The details of emergencies reported to ERCs are entered into the ERC information system pursuant to the provisions of the Act.

-When calling from the application to the maritime search and rescue emergency number, the location information is provided to the Border Guard, which will associate the information to the maritime search and rescue database for rescue incidents.
-The disclosure of location information to Border Guard in relation to maritime search and rescue is communicated on the application screen in connection with the phone number in question.
+When calling from the application to the Maritime Search and Rescue emergency number, the location information is provided to the Border Guard, which will link the information to the maritime search and rescue database for rescue incidents.
+The disclosure of location information to the Finnish Border Guard in relation to maritime search and rescue is communicated on the application screen in connection with the phone number in question.

-Personal data collected via the application in connection with calls to the national Road User Line are shared with the Traffic Management Centre.
-The application notifies callers of the disclosure of their data to the operator of the Road User Line before they dial the number.
+Personal data collected via the application in connection with calls to the national Road User’s Hotline are shared with the Road Traffic Centre.
+The application notifies callers of the disclosure of their data to the operator of the Road User’s Hotline before they dial the number.

-Users should note that although the 112 Suomi app only uses the user’s location data and the phone number entered by the user, the phone’s operating system may store information on the use of the app and/or the data it generates in accordance with the operating system’s own use cases, terms and conditions.
+The 112 Suomi application only uses the location data of the user’s phone, the telephone number entered into the app and the anonymised statistical data concerning announcements.
+Despite this, the phone’s operating system may store information on the use of the app and/or the data it generates in accordance with the operating system’s own use cases, terms and conditions.
 The Emergency Response Centre Agency has no control over this type of data storage and/or usage.

 10. Transmission of data tocountries outside of the EU or the EEA